The very best in classic and contemporary designer rugs.

 As a result of the entirely different process, the products do also end up having a different look and feel.
 For these reasons, these different types of rugs can also differ in longevity and cost.

-Lets go a little more into detail to see how the two types differ:
+Lets go a little more into detail to see how the two types of rugs differ:

 The Process of Creating Hand-knotted Rugs